jamiebrynes7/spatialos-sdk-rs/README.md

 To run the example project, you will need to:

-1. Install the setup tool: `cargo install --path ./spatialos-sdk-tools --bin cargo-spatial-codegen`
+1. Install cargo-spatial: `cargo install --path ./cargo-spatial`
-2. Navigate to `spatialos-sdk/examples/project-example/spatialos`
+2. Navigate to `project-example`
-3. Run the setup process: `cargo spatial-codegen -s ./schema -c ../generated_code.rs -o ./schema/bin`
-4. Build a release version of the RustWorker: `cargo build --example project-example --release`
-5. Run `spatial local launch`
+3. Run `cargo spatial local launch`

 This will start a local deployment of SpatialOS with one entity.
 The entity will have the `Example` component described in `spatialos-sdk/examples/project-example/spatialos/schema/example.schema`.